Aayush895/Markdown-Editor/Client/README.md

 test@gmail.com
 test123

-- Have to style the markdown area properly
 - Have to send the markdown content to the server
 - Have to figure out a way to save these changes
 - Have to delete the markdown file